Sweden-Mayhem/site/content/minecraft/help.md

 ## Installing BLS Shaders

-Once we have Iris or OptiFine installed, we can install the shaderpack.
+With Iris or OptiFine installed, you can install the shaderpack.
-Download the ZIP file with the shaders and place them in your Shader Packs folder.
+Download the ZIP file with the shaders, then place the ZIP file in your Shader Packs folder.

 Follow these steps:

 1. Download the [BLS Shaders ZIP](https://modrinth.com/shader/bsl-shaders) for Minecraft **1.21.5** and either Iris or OptiFine depending on what you installed
-2. Open Minecraft and go to "Options..." → "Video Settings..." → "Shaders Packs..." and click "Open Shader Packs Folder..."
+2. Open Minecraft and go to **Options... → Video Settings... → Shaders Packs...** and click **Open Shader Packs Folder...**
 3. Move the downloaded BLS Shaders ZIP file into the newly opened Shader Packs folder
 4. Go back to Minecraft, and you should see the BLS Shaders in the list, click it and then "Apply"